Genes at work – growing up

 Puberty is the time when our bodies grow up.
 Getting taller is an important part of it.

-Having high estrogen with early puberty could mean that your growth plates close earlier, making you shorter.
+So, having high estrogen with early puberty could mean that your growth plates close earlier, making you shorter.
 (This is common for young women with CAH, for example.)

 Having low estrogen could have the opposite effect, making it easier for your body to keep growing taller for a longer time.
 (This happens sometimes with people who have conditions like Swyer’s or other conditions that make lower levels of estrogen, and it could be part of why some young people with these variations are taller than expected.)

 However, if you go into puberty later, you might start out shorter but keep on growing as you get older.
 You might end up even taller than some of your friends.
+Some young people may even take certain hormones to help their bodies grow taller if their body doesn’t have them.
+Each body is different.